-Travel to a private reserve in South Africa, home to lion, leopard, elephant, buffalo, and rhino, and live alongside an international research team assisting in critical wildlife conservation work.
+Travel to a private game reserve in South Africa, home to lion, leopard, elephant, buffalo, rhino and cheetah, and live alongside an international research team assisting in critical wildlife conservation work.

 Witness nature unfiltered, from a lion taking down its prey, to newborn cheetah cubs playing for the first time, or even a stand-off between two massive elephant bulls.
 Experience the African savannah landscape on safari.
 Unlike a conventional safari trip, this program allows you to play an active and meaningful role in the research and long term conservation of South Africa’s natural resources.

 No special skills or qualifications are required to join this program, as all training will be provided by our experienced team in the field.
 Learn how to track and identify predators, like lions and cheetahs, and megaherbivores, like elephants and rhinos.
-This data is used by reserve authorities and conservation organisations to develop an accurate picture of predator impact on prey populations, determine the spatial movement, behaviour, social structure and genetics of specific species.
-This information helps authorities maintain a healthy balance of natural resources in the reserve, helps conservation organisations further their objectives, and ultimately assists with conserving important African species and habitats.
-You will also have the opportunity to participant in our environmental conservation program which we run in the local community.
+This data is used by reserve management and local conservation organisations to develop an accurate picture of predator impact on prey populations, determine the spatial movement, behaviour, social structure and genetics of specific species.
+This information helps management and landowners maintain a healthy balance of natural resources in the reserve, helps conservation organisations further their objectives, and ultimately assists with conserving important African species and habitats.
+You will also have the opportunity to participate in our environmental conservation program which we run in the local community.

 Develop your practical data collecting skills and gain work experience on conservation projects that are focused on preserving this ecosystem’s unique biodiversity.